 Go Cross-Country Skiing

 With 40 sno-parks statewide specifically for non-motorized recreation, Nordic skiers can immerse themselves in a winter wonderland.
-The most famous area for cross-country skiing is the Methow Trails system in the Methow Valley.
-With 130 miles of groomed trail, it’s a winter paradise.
-Skiers delight in kid-friendly valley-bottom loops, mountainside traverses, or all-day excursions with thousands of feet of elevation gain.
+The most famous area for cross-country skiing in Washington is the Methow Trails system.
+Head to the scenic Methow Valley for 130+ miles of groomed trails.
+Skiers delight in kid-friendly valley-bottom loops, mountainside traverses, and even dog-friendly routes.

 In the Chelan/Leavenworth area, the Echo Ridge Nordic Ski Area has 25 miles of groomed trail maintained by the Lake Chelan Nordic Club.
 The trails circle ridge tops and wind through drainages, allowing skiers spectacular views of the Enchantments, Pyramid Peak, and the Okanogan Highlands.
 Ski out to “Soup Sundays at the Yurt” for a free piping-hot bowl of soup to complement your adventure.